A Compassionate and Inclusive Community

 To our Tanner Dance community,

-We empathize with and share the sadness and frustration that so many in our community are feeling for the many victims of racism, inequality, and violence.
 At Tanner Dance, we value every child’s unique voice, and are committed to providing a safe, inclusive space for all to create and express themselves.
 We are dedicated to contributing to a more just and equitable society.

 We are increasing our efforts to make the Tanner Dance experience accessible to diverse communities through our scholarship program, Creative Connections class, and outreach into Title One schools, rural areas, and community programs.
 Our goal is to create a pathway to success that empowers our students to contribute positively to their community no matter their race, faith, gender, or social economic status.